 __debugBreak) when memory is exhausted or in other exceptional circumstances.

-Critical severity issues allow an attacker run arbitrary code on the underlying platform with the user's privileges.
+Critical severity issues allow an attacker to read or write arbitrary resources (including but not limited to the file system, registry, network, et c.) on the underlying platform, with the user's full privileges.

 They are normally assigned priority Pri-0 and assigned to the current stable milestone (or earliest milestone affected).
 For critical severity bugs, SheriffBot will automatically assign the milestone.